-Whether they come in the form of anecdotal reviews on specialized sites, case studies, event presentations, infographics, or video and podcast interviews – customer success stories are one of the most powerful tools in a marketeer’s toolbox.
+Whether they come in the form of anecdotal reviews on specialized sites, case studies, event presentations, infographics, or video and podcast interviews – customer success stories are one of the most powerful tools in a marketer’s toolbox.
 Being part of a tribe of satisfied users inspires existing customers to make the most of their purchase, become more loyal to the brand, and provide referrals.

 The goal of a customer references program is to build a relationship with your brand advocates, capture their positive experience, and amplify their message to sell more products or services.
 Typically, that will happen either by delivering the story at conferences or networking events in-person, or through professionally crafted marketing content that both you and your customer can use in promotional activities.